Avergrove/avergroves-learning-notes/docs/tetris/learning_order.md

         - Why right over left?
 Because the pieces spawn biassed to the right.
 I never confirmed this but if they say so, it... probably is so.
     - Twists: Learn it.
 It will make your stacking life much easier and open up more options.
 - I'm making these times very lenient, because I want you to be interested in learning all the extra stuff!
 Speed will always come naturally, so don't stress about it.
-- Once you can clear 40 lines, try and perform the following (again, don't stress about the time!):
+- Once you can clear 40 lines, try and perform the following 40 lines... (again, don't stress about the time!):
-    - Complete 40 line only using Tetrisses (Quads)
+    - Using only Tetrisses (Quads)
-    - No hold allowed.
+    - Without using hold.
-    - No hold allowed AND no Tetris
+    - Without finesse errors (See Auxillary fundamentals)

 #### Auxillary Fundamentals
 - I'm putting these here because it's important to learn these early on before your muscle memory kicks in.